JetBrains/teamcity-documentation/topics/pull-requests.md

 </td>
 <td>

-The '_Username_' and '_Password_' fields appear.

 Specify a username and password for connection to Bitbucket Cloud.
-We recommend using an [app password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) with the "read" Pull Requests scope.
+We recommend using an [app password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) with the _Pull Requests | Read_ scope.

 </td>
 </tr>